 We also suggest expanding the supplementary application to include a portfolio of creative work.
 While the majority of applicants will submit music recordings or videos, many will be multidisciplinary artists who have created in a variety of media such as visual art or filmmaking.
 The opportunity to view all their creative work will provide a more complete picture of the applicant allowing the admissions committee to better assess an applicant’s qualifications.

-The provided documentation states that the ACM program manager and the director of the Music Industry and Technology degree program will adjudicate the admissions process.
+The provided documentation states that the Department of Arts, Culture and Media Program Manager and the Director of the Music Industry and Technology degree program will adjudicate the admissions process.
 This is based on the expected number of applications.
 We feel that both the number of applications and the time required to review each application is grossly underestimated.
 It is probable that the number of applications during the first few years of the program will be relatively small but we anticipate that the number will grow.
 Additionally, careful consideration of each application will require a considerable time commitment, especially considering UTSC’s commitment to provide opportunities to students who have historically been denied a university education.
 These students may not conform to traditional metrics which in turn may require more effort to properly assess the student’s application and qualifications.
 We have the following suggestions:

 Institute a two-stage application review process.
 A review of basic academic credentials to ensure that the applicant meets UTSC’s criteria, followed by a review of the supplementary application by a committee of ACM faculty.